-Adjunct Professor Barry Golding AM is an adjunct research professor in adult and community education at Federation University Australia.
+Professor Barry Golding AM is, to June 2018, an adjunct Professor in adult and community education of Federation University Australia.
 From 2011-13 he was Associate Dean, Research, School of Education & Arts at University of Ballarat, Australia; leader of the RAVE (Researching Adult & Vocational Education) Group, Manager of the ‘Men’s learning beyond the workplace’ International Research.

-In mid 2015 Dr Golding became an honorary Adjunct Professor of Federation University Australia.
+In June 2015 Dr Golding became an honorary Adjunct Professor of Federation University Australia for a three year term (June 2015-June 2018).

 In June 2016 he was appointed to the Member of the Order of Australia (AM) in the Australian Queens Birthday Honours in recognition of his ‘significant contribution to tertiary education as a researcher and author, to professional organisations and to the community.